007revad/Synology_M2_volume/README.md

 All you have to do is run the script and type yes and 1, 2, 3 or 4 to answer some simple questions.
 Then reboot, go to Storage Manager, Online Assemable and Create Volume.

+It also allows you to create a storage pool/volume spanning internal NVMe drives and NVMe drives in a Synology M.2 PCIe card.

 **RAID levels supported:**

 | RAID Level  | Drives Required  |